dylan-chong/engr201-assignments/Final Report.md

 Around the time of the 2016 US Presidential Election, at least 150 fake news articles flourished, spreading on social media websites [@fakeNewsStudy].
-Given that these fake articles largely supported Trump [@fakeNewsStudy], and that Trump won the election, concerns about the influence of fake news are well founded.
+Given that these fake articles largely supported Trump [@fakeNewsStudy], and that Trump won the election, any concerns people have about the influence of fake news are well founded.

 Since social media is a popular medium for sharing fake news [@fakeNewsStudy], censoring fake news may appear be the the most obvious way to prevent the above issue.
-However, as this article discusses, censorship of fake news on social media is not a reasoable solution.
+However, as this article discusses, censorship of fake news on social media is not a reasonable solution.

 This report discusses pros and cons of censorship as a solution to the fake news problem.
 The reasons for the quick spread of fake news are also discussed.